UCSD-E4E/Pyrenote/README.md

 *Note: Before getting the project set up, message project leads for env file.
 This file should be put in /audino **make sure the file is never pushed to the github***

-Please install the following dependencies to run `audino` on your system:
+Please install the following dependencies to run `Pyrenote` on your system:

 1. [git](https://git-scm.com/) *[tested on v2.23.0]*
 2. [docker](https://www.docker.com/) *[tested on v19.03.8, build afacb8b]*